Christopher-Kim-01-14/hm08-qa-us/README.md

 # Sprint 8 project

 This is a webdriverIO testing suite for the Urban Routes app.
 It tests the complete process of ordering a taxi.
-7/9 tests in this project PASS.
+1 test with 9 steps in this project PASS.

 Before using the project install Node.js and the project files.